radiofrance/dib/docs/tests.md

 Tests
 =====

-DIB can execute tests suites to make assertions on images that it just built.
+dib can execute tests suites to make assertions on images that it just built.
 This is useful to prevent regressions, and ensure everything work as expected at runtime.

 ## Goss

-[Goss](https://github.com/goss-org/goss) is a YAML-based serverspec alternative tool for validating a server’s configuration.
-DIB runs a container from the image to test, and injects the goss binary and configuration, then execute the test itself.
+[Goss](https://github.com/goss-org/goss) is a YAML-based serverspec alternative tool for validating a server’s configuration. dib runs a container from the image to test, and injects the goss binary and configuration, then execute the test itself.

 To get started with goss tests, follow the steps below: